-And yet… your employees aren’t even interested in it.
+And yet, intranet adoption is low.
+Your employees aren’t even interested in it.
 They continue doing things the way they’ve always been done, communicating over email and chat.
 In fact, the only time they look at the intranet at all is when their managers tell them to.

 Legacy intranet software just doesn’t appeal to today’s audience.
-This is a major part of the reason why 90% of intranets fail before 3 years.
+This is a major part of the reason why 90% of intranets fail before three years.

-But there are so many benefits to using an intranet.
+But an intranet has many benefits.
 A centralized communication platform helps you ensure no one is missing important information.
 It’s also a crucial tool for sharing announcements, building strong teams, and getting employees more involved in your company.

-Below, we’ll explain what distinguishes modern intranets from legacy intranets, and how a modern software can save your company money while getting better results.
+Below, we’ll explain what distinguishes modern social intranets from legacy intranets and how modern software can save your company money while getting better results.

-By the way, if you’re a HR or communications manager, have a look at our requirements checklist.
-The list will help guide you through what you should be looking for in a modern intranet solution and give you a place to start.
+By the way, if you’re an HR or communications manager, have a look at our requirements checklist.
+The list will help guide you through what you should look for in a modern intranet solution and give you a place to start.

 What does the term “intranet” make you think of?
 If you can’t exactly put your finger on it, you’re not alone.
 There are many different types of intranets, and the concept has changed quite a bit over the past few decades.